lbovet/vertx-rest-storage/README.md

 ### Redis Storage

 	{
 		"storage": "redis",
-		"address": "redis-client2" // The event bus address of the redis client busmod.
-		                           // Defaults to "redis-client".
+		"redisHost": "localHost",  // The host where redis is running, defaults to "localHost" "redisPort": 6379,         // The port where redis is runnig, defaults to 6379
 		"root": "test",            // The prefix for the redis keys containing the data.
 		                           // Defaults to "rest-storage".